 Touch everything, be curious, experiment and imagine during the CMV visit.

-The visit of the Interactive Area is by reservation only and reserved for a limited number of visitors equal to 99.
+The visit of the Interactive Area is by reservation only and reserved for a limited number of visitors.
 It is organized in shifts of 1 hour and 45 minutes each, to manage visitor flows, avoiding overcrowding and offering a pleasant visit.
 The visit to the museum is not guided.

 For school groups, participation to the CMV visit and laboratories is by reservation only and reserved for a limited number of visitors, equal to 30 students.
 The visit is organized in shifts of 1 hour and 45 minutes each, while the laboratory is organized in 90-minute shifts for primary and secondary schools, while it is 60 minutes for kindergartens.
 For schools, museum visits are guided.

-On days open to the public, participation to CMV laboratories is by reservation only and reserved to a limited number of visitors, equal to 25 children, organized in 1-hour shifts.
+On days open to the public, participation to CMV laboratories is by reservation only and reserved to a limited number of visitors, organized in 1-hour shifts.

-Tickets for the visit and/or workshop can be purchased online, avoiding queues or waiting times, but also at the CMV ticket office up to 15 minutes before the beginning of the requested shift.
+Tickets for the visit and/or workshop can be purchased online, but also at the CMV ticket office up to 15 minutes before the beginning of the requested shift.